Nikola84ca/Weather-Website/README.md

 ## Project Status and Upcoming Improvements

-The Webpage is functional and easy to navigate, the user can save and delete all notes, and once the page is reloaded all saved information are shown back in the correct time slot.
-Even if the main functionality of the page has been implemented, I still need to create an efficiend color coding function.
+The Webpage is functional and easy to navigate, the user can search for a city by name and view the relative weather forecast for the current day and for the five weeks after.
+Once the user performs a search, a new button is created that will be saved in the internal storage and will allow the user, by pressing it, to perform an updated search relative to that city.
+The clear history button works as intended and clears all the data from the internal storage.
+There are some improvements to be done in the layout, so the next step will involve a better set up and implementation through the CSS styling.

 ## Collaborations and Contributions